JeffKwasha/hachit/README.md

 HACHIT: Hachit is an Aggregating Caching Hierarchical Information Tool
 --------

-Hachit provides an API middleman that simplifies getting and massaging data from multiple sources.<br>
+Hachit is a data middleman that simplifies getting and massaging data from multiple sources.<br>
-Hachit's API is defined by little python plugins that describe how data is retreived and presented.
+Hachit's RESTful API is defined by little python plugins that describe how data is retrieved and presented.

 Table of Contents
 - [Why](#why)